NicoleRauch/BusinessWebsite/jekyll/_posts/2015-12-20-lightweight-stubbing-of-ajax-requests-in-javascript.md

 </pre>

 For this module, we want to test two aspects: Firstly that it actually makes a call to the backend and uses the correct URL, and secondly that it passes to the callback the data it received from the backend.
 We do not want to actually perform HTTP calls against a real server because this would require too much infrastructure and would be much too slow, so we make use of [Sinon](http://sinonjs.org)'s
-[FakeHTTPRequest...]() stubbing feature instead.
+[FakeXMLHttpRequest](http://sinonjs.org/docs/#FakeXMLHttpRequest) stubbing feature instead.
 This feature allows to capture all HTTP requests that were emitted, to inspect their parameters and to respond to them as desired.

 In order to do this, you need to set the variable <code>global.XMLHttpRequest</code> to Sinon's <code>FakeXMLHttpRequest</code> object and implement an <code>onCreate</code> handler function for it that saves all requests to an array for later inspection.